feroult/yawp/README.md

 ## Introduction

-YAWP! is a Java framework built on top of Google App Engine, whose main purpose is to provide a simple and meaningful API to support simple, REST-full applications.
+YAWP! is a Java framework built on top of Google App Engine, whose main purpose is to provide a simple and meaningful API to support REST based applications.
-You create your POJOs and YAWP! creates a full REST url schema to create, delete, update, list, etc. your object, automatically.
+You create your POJOs and YAWP! creates a full REST url schema to insert, delete, update, list, etc. your objects automatically.
-Then change default behavior via Hooks, Actions and Transformers.
+Then you can change default the behavior via Actions, Transformers and Hooks.
 Never write a controller in your life again!

 ## Features